Population decline: Long-term historic trends in world population growth

 The era of rapid global population increase, and concomitant concern about a population explosion, has been short compared with the span of human history.
 It began roughly at the beginning of the industrial revolution and appears to be now drawing to a close.

 Possible consequences

-Predictions of the net economic (and other) effects from a slow and continuous population decline (e.g. due to low fertility rates) are mainly theoretical since such a phenomenon is a relatively new and unprecedented one.
-The results of many of these studies show that the estimated impact of population growth on economic growth is generally small and can be positive, negative, or nonexistent.
-A recent meta-study found no relationship between population growth and economic growth.
+Predictions of economic and other effects from a slow population decline due to low fertility rates are theoretical since such a phenomenon is unprecedented.
+Many studies say that the impact of population growth on economic growth is generally small and can be positive, negative, or nonexistent.
+A 2009 meta-study found no relationship between population growth and economic growth.